MeteorBurlington/Sample-Chat/README.md

 - Display a list of the messages stored in the database
 - Use the [accounts-password](https://atmospherejs.com/meteor/accounts-password) and [accounts-ui](https://atmospherejs.com/meteor/accounts-ui) packages to allow users to create accounts
 - When submitting a message, save the username of the currently logged in user user along with the message
-- Display a username next to each message in the list
+- Display associated username next to each message in the message list
 - Deploy your app to `<appnamegoeshere>.meteor.com` using `meteor deploy <appnamegoeshere>`

 Stretch goals: